Defining Security Invariants

 Safely leveraging these controls

 Preventing security risk comes at the expense of increasing operational risk.
-It is difficult to get organizational buy-in to restrict what builders can do or alter their environment.
+Getting organizational buy-in to restrict what builders can do or alter their environment is difficult.
 Therefore, the security team must consider what security invariants they will enforce and be careful in how they are implemented.

 Conclusion